magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Profit
 """"""

-We not write the description to this field.

-.. _user-transfer_bdservice_rate:

-BDService rate
-""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _user-transfer_show_selling_price:

-show selling price
+Show selling price
 """"""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.